AdamKong/spark-oauth-sample/README.md

 or download from [here](https://github.com/tropo/tropo-webapi-node/archive/master.zip), then uncompress and place it into your project folder.

 If you run into the below exception when installing (specifically for bcrypt) by NPM on Mac, please install higher version of GCC (or just download the project as there is already a set of bcrypt included).
 This is due to that the version of GCC Apple ships are 4.2 which is ancient, and Apple doesn't ship a newer version.
 You can either install a modern GCC from somewhere like Mac Ports (which is probably simpler and faster) or build it by yourself following the instructions at http://gcc.gnu.org/wiki/InstallingGCC.
-In this case, I used Macports to install GCC5 here.
+In this case, I used Macports to install GCC5 here .

 	cc1plus: error: unrecognized command line option "-std=gnu++0x"
 	make: *** [Release/obj.target/bcrypt_lib/src/blowfish.o] Error 1